RedBeardLab/rediSQL/doc/docs/index.md

 AOF replication is provided only in the PRO edition.

-At the moment all the commands are replicated, this is quite a waste and we are moving to replicate only the commands that actually modify the codebase.
+All the commands are replicated, but the read only ones.

-With AOF replication you also get instance replication that allows replicating the same dataset into different Redis instances.
+With AOF replication you also get instance replication that allows replicating the same dataset into different Redis instances in a master slave fashion.

+# PRO

+The PRO edition is based on the Open Source one, however it provides one more class of commands that are necessary for bussinesses or where rediSQL is a critical piece of the infrastructure.

+Every command, but `REDISQL.CREATE_DB`, blocks the clients and it is executed in the background by a different thread.

+With the PRO edition we also provide the `.NOW` commands that are executed immediately without blocking the client.

+Basically every command in the PRO version provides the `.NOW` variant, but please refer to the [reference][ref].

+Moreover, the PRO version also provides AOF replication, that, indeed, necessitate of commands that don't block the clients.

 [github]: https://github.com/RedBeardLab/rediSQL
 [ref]: references.md